TattlingJam4231/weapon-rebalances/README.md

      - Bronco
        - ammo pickup changed from 0.73/2.55 to 1.5/3.0
        - total ammo decreased from 54 to 48
+       - rate of fire decreased from 480 to 361
        - default ammunition is now AP rounds(can pierce walls, enemies, and shields)

      - Deagle